 What is a preposition?

-A preposition is a word that connects a noun phrase with another part of a sentence.
-It usually comes before a noun.
-It’s a part of speech that tells us about the relationship between the noun phrase and the rest of the sentence..
-A preposition can tell us about many times of relationships but for this blog post, we’ll talk about place and time.
+A preposition is a word that connects a noun phrase with another part of a sentence; it is usually said or written before a noun.
+A preposition can indicate several types of relationships but for this blog post, I will talk about place and time.

 How to teach prepositions